apache/druid/docs/querying/query-context.md

 ## Web console

-You can configure query context parameters is via the [web console](../operations/web-console.md).
-In the web console, you can set up context parameters for both Druid SQL and native queries.
+You can configure query context parameters for both Druid SQL and native queries in the [web console](../operations/web-console.md).

 The following steps show you how to set the query context using the web console: